 We waltz from chocolate shop to chocolate shop learning Parisien secrets.

-Where to get an excellent glass of wine (Le Rubis), which oysters to eat in October(I forget..they begin with a G), what church to pop into for a moment of serene respite from intensive chocolate tasting (St-Eustache on rue St-Honore).
+Where to get an excellent glass of wine (Le Rubis), which oysters to eat in October(I forget..they begin with a G), what church to pop into for a moment of serene respite from intensive chocolate tasting (St-Eustache on rue Saint-Honore).
 Plus a full history of chocolate, the best beans and where they come from.
-The tastebuds, the feet and the brain are getting a workout.
+Our tastebuds, feet and brain are getting a workout.

-Last stop is the newish Hugo & Victor.
+Last stop the new Hugo & Victor.
 The chocolate concept is seasonally based on wines + accompanying natural flavors.